prospar/gpu-oversubscribed-ds-oopsla26/README.md

 **Artifact note:** The authors of *GPH: An Efficient and Effective Perfect Hashing Scheme for GPU Architectures* shared their artifacts with us on September 6, 2025.
 We have updated the code to enable the collection of consistent and appropriate results for our evaluation.

+**Note about the GPH Code:** The code included in this artifact is a modified version of the original GPH implementation.
+We strongly recommend that this version **not** be used to reproduce or evaluate the results reported in the original GPH paper.

 To simulate different oversubscription scenarios for GPH, update the value on **line 72** of `geph_exp.cuh`:

 `gph_opensource_copy_original/perf/geph_exp.cuh`